BookStackApp/website/content/blog/beta-release-v0-30-0.md

-Thanks to [@nem1989](https://github.com/BookStackApp/BookStack/issues/2032) it was found that BookStack roles would be matched to LDAP/SAML groups based upon the role display name, which is expected, but only those roles with a matching "name" value would be considered.
+Thanks to [@nem1989](https://github.com/BookStackApp/BookStack/issues/2032) it was found that BookStack roles would be matched to LDAP/SAML groups based upon the role display name, which is expected, but only those roles with a matching "name" value would be considered for this matching.
 This "name" field was redundant, and has now been removed, but it would store a cleaned version the first-set name of the role.
 All roles will now be considered before being matched on name which may mean that roles which did not sync before, that would have been expected to based on their name, may now start to sync.